exercism/go/exercises/practice/react/.docs/instructions.append.md

 ## Implementation Notes

-Note: For the purpose of this exercise you can assume all Cell objects are created by one of your `Create*()` functions
+Note, for the purpose of this exercise you can assume all `Cell` objects are created by one of your `Create*()` functions.